 Hover over the bar in the chart to see the session duration for a specific period.

 This widget reports on the total number of dialog sessions.
-It also shows the number of times the voice assistant button was clicked and microphone access for the voice assistant was allowed during dialog sessions.
+It also shows the number of times the AI assistant button was clicked and microphone access for the AI assistant was allowed during dialog sessions.

 Hover over the bar in the chart to see the exact number of sessions for a specific period.